What do these acronyms mean?

 transfer.

-How can I get my old paper drawings into a CAD system?
+How do I get my old paper drawings into a CAD system?

 You have several options to do this.